-Biosolids -sludge and other residue deposits from treatment applied to urban and industrial wastes (food industries or other types of industry).
+Biosolids - Sludge and other residue deposits obtained from residual water treatment plants and from treatment applied to urban and industrial wastes (food industries or other types of industry).

 Composting - a managed process in which organic materials are digested aerobically or anaerobically by microbial action.